python-graphblas/python-graphblas/docs/user_guide/io.rst

 ``gb.io.to_pydata_sparse()`` will output a 2-D (PyData) sparse array given a python-graphblas Matrix.
 The sparse format can be specified.
 It defaults to "coo".

-*Note about zero-weighted edges in (PyData) sparse:* sparse treats missing values and zeros identically, the user should be aware of the potential for errors occurring when zero-weighted edges are handled by (PyData) sparse.

 Numpy (Dense)
 -------------